 Description: Billing systems that are capable of providing frequent and current information about usage allows customers and water providers to identify sudden changes that might be attributed to leaks or changes in use patterns.
 Systems that have monthly billing allow customers, especially those on fixed incomes, to manage their monthly budget more effectively.
 Additionally, systems that incorporate customer billing categories can provide information on customer equity, cost of serving the customer class, average consumption volume by customer class and impact of rate changes on affected customers.
 Regionally consistent customer classes would also allow for more accurate analyses and assessments of future water demands and needs.
-In addition to the minimum principal categories as recommended in Table 5.1 of Water Research Foundation Project 4527, if they help meet local utility needs for water use or rate analysis.
+In addition to the minimum principal categories, utilities may include additional principal categories and further expand them into subcategories as recommended in Table 5.1 of Water Research Foundation Project 4527, if they help meet local utility needs for water use or rate analysis.